-Mr. Hayden went on to explain the different program options available to residents, which are based on rate and renewable energy differences.
-The options are Pelham Basic, Pelham Plus, Pelham 50%, and Pelham 100%.
-The Pelham Plus option has a competitive rate and targets 1-10% additional renewable energy.
+79 Mr. Hayden went on to explain the different program options available to residents, which are

+- 80 based on rate and renewable energy differences.
+The options are Pelham Basic, Pelham Plus, - Pelham 50%, and Pelham 100%.
+The Pelham Plus option has a competitive rate and targets 1- - 82 10% additional renewable energy.
 Mr. Hayden also explained the timeline of the project.
-They are currently drafting the Community Power Plan with public input.

-Chairman Cote asked why they would opt for the 100% renewable energy plan.
-Mr. Hayden explained that this is a personal choice that only 2-5% of residents per Town make, and they make it because they believe in it personally.
-He added that renewable energy replaces carbon fuels.
-Chairman Cote clarified that he was wondering how it works regarding aggregating power.
-Mr. Hayden explained that there are two different markets.
-The renewable energy certificates separate the two marketplaces.
+They - are currently drafting the Community Power Plan with public input. - 84 - 85 Chairman Cote asked why they would opt for the 100% renewable energy plan.
+Mr. Hayden - 86 explained that this is a personal choice that only 2-5% of residents per Town make, and they - 87 make it because they believe in it personally.
+He added that renewable energy replaces carbon - 88 fuels.
+Chairman Cote clarified that he was wondering how it works regarding aggregating power. - 89 Mr. Hayden explained that there are two different markets.
+The renewable energy certificates - separate the two marketplaces.
 Chairman Cote asked if they negotiate the rates as renewable.
-Mr. Hayden stated that there is a minimum requirement called the renewable portfolio standard that says all electricity sold in New England has to have 23.4% renewable energy.
-Any renewable energy added to the plan is in addition to the 23.4%, and this is a customer choice.
-Mr. Bressette clarified that the default option for customers if they do not make a different choice is the Pelham Plus option, which is a competitive rate with a small amount of additional renewable energy.
-Mr. Bressette added that the customer can opt up or down, but this is the default.
+Mr. - Hayden stated that there is a minimum requirement called the renewable portfolio standard that - says all electricity sold in New England has to have 23.4% renewable energy.
+Any renewable

+- energy added to the plan is in addition to the 23.4%, and this is a customer choice.
+Mr. Bressette - clarified that the default option for customers if they do not make a different choice is the - 95 Pelham Plus option, which is a competitive rate with a small amount of additional renewable - 96 energy.
+Mr. Bressette added that the customer can opt up or down, but this is the default. - 97

 Chairman Cote asked what exactly the Town is voting on.
-Mr. Bressette explained that there are a couple of different options the committee is considering for the language of the warrant article.
-He added that they are simple and straightforward.
-The first option is: To see if the Town will vote to adopt the Pelham Community Power Plan, which authorizes the Board of Selectmen to develop and implement Pelham Community Power as described there, under RSA 53-E:7.
-The program would provide a new default electric supply and new renewable energy supply options for customers in Pelham.
+Mr. Bressette explained that there are 98 a couple of different options the committee is considering for the language of the warrant article.
+99 He added that they are simple and straightforward.
+The first option is: To see if the Town will 100 vote to adopt the Pelham Community Power Plan, which authorizes the Board of Selectmen to 101 develop and implement Pelham Community Power as described there, under RSA 53-E:7.
+The 102 103 program would provide a new default electric supply and new renewable energy supply options for customers in Pelham.
 There is no cost to the Town budget and no obligation to participate.
-Customers can opt out at any time and return to the utility default service.
-Mr. Bressette noted that they would add language about the Board of Selectmen's support and the majority vote needed.
+104 Customers can opt out at any time and return to the utility default service.
+Mr. Bressette noted 105 that they would add language about the Board of Selectmen's support and the majority vote 106 needed.
+107 and how they can get back into the collective bargaining pool.
+Mr. Hayden explained that if the resident came off their current plan they would show up as "unserved" the following month and proactive and calls them, they can be started immediately when they leave their other plan.
+Ms.